.

 While the rules he developed for interpreting divisional charts by these methods have a lot of exceptions and clauses, there are many very useful general principles that are definitely worth applying even before one learns all of the subtleties:

-Addendum: I've noted that Hart gave more and more emphasis to the Rasi chart as time went on.
-So, for example, if a planet is strong and forms several yogas in the 10th house in the Rasi chart, the changes in placement from one Dasa to another in the Varga charts (e.g. the D-10) might not affect the career much.
+Hart has, over time, given more and more emphasis to the Rasi chart.
+E.g if a planet is strong and forms several positive yogas in the 10th house in the Rasi chart, then poor placements in the D-10 from one Dasa to another probably won't affect the career much.

 Divisional Chart teachings